benber86/raac_vaults/README.md

 **Key Features:**
 - ERC4626-compliant deposit/withdrawal interface
-- Role-based permissions (Strategy Manager, Harvester)
+- Role-based permissions (Administrator, Strategy Manager, Harvester)
-- Integrates with strategy for yield generation
+- Uses separate strategy and updatable harvester contracts for yield aggregation
-- Access control for administrative functions

 **Roles:**
+- **Administrator**: Full control over the vault and all roles
 - **Strategy Manager**: Controls strategy parameters and harvester settings (intended for DAO)
 - **Harvester Role**: Can trigger harvest operations (keeper bots or permissionless contracts)

 ### Harvester

-The protocol supports three different harvester implementations, each optimized for different security and MEV protection requirements:
+The protocol supports two harvester implementations, each optimized for different security and MEV protection requirements:

 #### Curve Harvester (`src/harvesters/curve_harvester.vy`)
 - **Purpose**: Permissioned harvesting with no MEV protection.
 Harvester can but is not obligated to specify a minimum amount of output tokens.